divider

 PassWindow

-While the attacker can transfer the authentication challenge images into their fake website the user is viewing, they cannot modify the animated challenge pattern that contains specific transaction information without destroying the information.
+While the attacker can transfer the authentication challenge images into their fake website the user is viewing, they cannot modify the animated challenge pattern which contains specific transaction information for the user.

 Superimposed key and challenge patterns